RTEMS/rtems-docs/c-user/config/obsolete.rst

 CONFIGURE_GNAT_RTEMS
 --------------------

-This configuration option was present in all RTEMS versions since at 1997 and is obsolete since RTEMS 5.1.
+This configuration option was present in all RTEMS versions since 1997 and is obsolete since RTEMS 5.1.
 See also :ref:`ConfigAda`.

 .. index:: CONFIGURE_HAS_OWN_CONFIGURATION_TABLE